 By Emiliano “Nano” Calderon, Casa Navarro Site Educator

-Late last year, Casa Navarro State Historic Site wrapped up a series of Make Your Own Mole workshops that built off previous historic foodways programs.
+In 2017, Casa Navarro State Historic Site hosted a series of Make Your Own Mole workshops that built off previous historic foodways programs.
 Mole is a rich sauce in Mexican cuisine that is traditionally prepared during the holidays.
 The 2014 Mole Navarro workshop featured a mole cooking demonstration and a presentation on the history of mole in historic cookbooks by Juli McLoone of the University of Texas at San Antonio Libraries.

 Mole verde, found in La Cocina en el Bolsillo No.2, was a clear choice since the ingredient list was minimal and the preparation time seemed short enough to undertake as part of a cooking workshop.
 Likewise, all ingredients for the recipe were readily available at the local grocery store.

 We cut open and collected the seeds of a mix of five poblano and jalapeno peppers, then cut them into strips, setting them aside for later.
 We cut five tomatillos into quarters and weighed out two ounces of pumpkin seeds, also known as pepitas, and added cumin seeds.
 Once our ingredients were portioned, we fried the mix of peppers and tomatillos in a cast iron pot with olive oil.

 Afterward, the pepitas and cumin were fried in the same pot until lightly browned and aromatic.
 We set the seed mix aside to cool before placing it in a spice grinder to be ground coarsely, which later added great texture to our mole.
 The tomatillos and peppers were placed into a blender with two ounces of chicken broth and blended together until smooth.